 - Google Assistant, Android Q, Google Nest Hub Max: Google's big plans for the rest of the year (CNET)

-Android Q has a number of exciting features.
-Some of the new features will go a long way to setting Android apart from all other platforms, while others finally bring the operating system up to par with others.
+Android 10 has a number of exciting features.
+Some of the new features go a long way to setting Android apart from all other platforms, while others finally bring the operating system up to par with others.